Jiachen-T-Wang/TKNN-Shapley/README.md

 *** TNN-SV AUROC: 0.92 (0.0), eps=inf, delta=0***
 ```

-Here's the naming of `value_type`:
+In the above command line, the argument `--value_type` refers to the data valuation method being used.
+Here are the possible options:
 - KNN-SV-RJ: original KNN-Shapley [1].
 - KNN-SV-JW: soft-label KNN-Shapley [2].
 - KNN-SV-RJ-private: naively privatized KNN-Shapley (without subsampling), described in our Appendix B.4.
 - KNN-SV-RJ-private-withsub: naively privatized KNN-Shapley (with subsampling), described in our Appendix B.4.
+Note that this one is super
 - TNN-SV: Threshold KNN-Shapley, described in our Section 4.
 - TNN-SV-private: Private version of Threshold KNN-Shapley, described in our Section 5.

+The meaning of all other input arguments in the above command line should be clear from its naming, but please feel free to reach out if anything is not clear!

-For private setting, we need to also specify the desired privacy parameter `eps`, `delta`, and subsampling rate `q`; moreover, we can run the experiment for multiple times to obtain the variance of the results.
+For private setting, we need to additionally specify the desired privacy parameter `--eps`, `--delta`, and subsampling rate `--q`; moreover, we can run the experiment for multiple times (with `--n_repeat`) to obtain the variance of the results.
 The following command line gives you the result for DP-TKNN-Shapley:
 ```
 python main.py --task mislabel_detect --dataset 2dplanes --value_type TNN-SV-private --n_data 2000 --n_val 200 --flip_ratio 0.1 --tau -0.5 --eps 0.1 --delta 1e-4 --n_repeat 5 --q 0.01